Flooding A Major Concern As Tropical Storm Henri Approaches Southern New England

 So you see a theme.
 What happens *before* a storm matters.
 And we’ve definitely primed our area over the past two months.
 Some towns have received over 20” of rain during that time.
 Water tables are high, rivers are unusually high for late August, and we just had a large rainstorm three days before another tropical system is going to threaten.
 Not a great combination.

-This is a big concern with Henri, and it all comes down to what happens once it gets close to Cape Cod.
-At this point, there is increasing confidence of a track very close to or over Cape Cod on Sunday.
-But models are in different camps about what happens at this pivotal moment.READ MORE: Somerville Discusses Face Mask Mandate On Thursday Night
+This is a big concern with Henri, and it all comes down to what happens once it gets close to southeastern Massachusetts.
+At this point, there is increasing confidence of a track over southern New England on Sunday.

-One camp bends the storm to the left and stalls it.
-The other continues more to the east at a faster rate of speed, exiting toward the ocean in much faster fashion.
-Camp one would result in a major weather event for much of southern New England, as we simply have no ability to take on a large rainstorm right now.
-Landfalling tropical systems can deliver over a half foot of rain (some over a foot).
-The flooding that could result from that storm motion would be right up there with some of the worst we’ve had with low spots, urban areas, and homes/businesses near rivers the most vulnerable.
-It’s an outcome we can’t dismiss right now and need to monitor carefully over the course of Friday and Saturday.

-The track that moves over or just east of Cape Cod and keeps going would keep the worst impacts along the coast (strongest winds, heaviest rain).
-Still not a good situation to be in, but more of the region would be spared.

 So make sure the sump pumps are working, generators are in good condition, and batteries are ready to go.
 It’s also a good idea to prepare, even if nature throws us a last-minute curveball that brings a much better and lower-impact forecast.
 Make sure there’s no debris clogging storm drains or gutters.
 And we will keep you updated on any developments as the storm approaches!